ghi-electronics/Docs/tinyclr/porting/native_interops.md

 }
 ```

-Now you need tp compile these files.
+Now you need to compile these files.
 If you don't have GCC yet, see the [porting guide](intro.md) to find out how to install GCC.
 To compile using GCC, the easiest way is to use a makefile and a scatterfile.
 We've provided samples of each below.

 The makefile is setup to compile all cpp in the same directory it is and to do using for a Cortex M4 architecture.
 If you're not on CortexM4, change the `MCU_FLAGS` parameter accordingly.
 The output file is `InteropTest.bin`.
 You can change that with the `OUTPUT_NAME` property.